CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-01.md

 <validation step="a9d5d237-cf45-4f57-9738-7c69af5faad5" />

-## Task 3: Explore a model in the Completions playground
+## Task 3: Explore a Model in the Completions Playground

-In this task ,You'll Explore a model in the Completions playground involves interacting with the AI model to test and refine its responses using real-time input and output examples.
+In this task, you will explore a model in the Completions playground that involves interacting with the AI model to test and refine its responses using real-time input and output examples.

 1. In Azure AI Foundry Studio, in the left pane under **Playground**, select **Completions**.

-1. In the **Completions (1)** page, ensure your **my-gpt-model (2)** deployment is selected , Type `Generate a quiz of 5 questions  For each question, provide me the answer options and the correct answer` **(3)** in the prompt.
+1. In the **Completions (1)** page, ensure your **my-gpt-model (2)** deployment is selected.
+Type `Generate a quiz of 5 questions  For each question, provide me the answer options and the correct answer` **(3)** in the prompt.

-      >**Note:** The summarize text sample consists of a *prompt* that provides some text to tell the model what kind of response is required and include some contextual information.
+      >**Note:** The summarized text sample consists of a *prompt* that provides some text to tell the model what kind of response is required and includes some contextual information.

 1. At the bottom of the page, note the number of *tokens* detected in the text.
-Tokens are the basic units of a prompt - essentially words or word-parts in the text.
+Tokens are the basic units of a prompt - essentially words or word parts in the text.

 1. Use the **Generate (4)** button to submit the prompt to the model and retrieve a response (you may need to scroll down).
 The response consists of a quiz based on the example in the prompt.